Ratler/airuler/README.md

 **Stop duplicating your AI coding rules across multiple tools.**

-If you're using Cursor, Claude Code, Cline, GitHub Copilot, Gemini CLI, and Roo Code, you know the pain: maintaining the same coding standards and project rules across completely different file formats and locations. airuler solves this by letting you write your rules once as templates, then automatically generating the correct format for each AI assistant.
+If you're using Cursor, Claude Code, Cline, GitHub Copilot, Gemini CLI, and Roo Code, you know the pain: maintaining the same coding standards and project rules across completely different file formats and locations.

+airuler solves this by letting you write your rules once as templates, then automatically:

+- **Generate** the correct format for each AI assistant
+- **Install** rules to the right locations (global configs or project directories)
+- **Update** all installations instantly when templates change

 ## Features